-The Antelope Poppy Reserve harbors the most consistent blooms of California's bright orange state flower, the California poppy, in the state.
+The Antelope Valley California Poppy Reserve harbors the most consistent blooms of California's bright orange state flower, the California poppy, in the state.
 These bright orange poppies, which bloom from mid-February to mid-May, open during the day and close at night.
-They grow about 12-14 inches high forming rolling carpets of bright orange flowers across the reserve.
-Once they bloom, pollinators such as bees and beetles are necessary to pollinate these poppies so they can produce seeds for the next year's bloom.
+The Reserve has a Live Cam so you can check to see if flowers are in bloom.

 The California poppy can be found in California, Mexico, and across the western United States.
 Its seeds are used by people across the world as a medicine for anxiety, pain, toothaches, and headaches.
 Poppy seeds have other uses as well.
 They are added to foods such as cakes, porridge and pastries.
 They can also be used to make soap, paint, and varnish.

 Visiting the reserve, you have the opportunity to see the California poppy at its finest.
 Benches are placed along the eight miles of trails so you can relax, meditate, or just observe the peace and tranquility of the reserve.

 Dig Deeper with a Learning Adventure

 If you love exploring the California Desert with you kids, the California Desert Activity Book is a great resource for your family.
 It includes our Top 10 desert destinations (Including Antelope Valley) with activities for each location and fun earth science lessons.
 It's like a Junior Ranger program for each location.
 Here are some of the things included: